 • Extreme temperatures can be experienced in this remote region of Australia.
 Guests should be made aware that this trip is recommended to guests with a moderate level of fitness.

 In addition, the walk to Emma Gorge considered “Difficult” and not all guests will be able to complete the walk.
-Some sections of Mimbi Caves have very low light and are rocky in parts.
-A torch is recommended.
+Mimbi Caves have very low light and involves uneven surface, walking over rocks throughout the caves.
+It is recommended for guests with a good level of fitness only.

 Results: loading...